mojopollo/Web-Development-Standards/README.md

 ***

+## Sublime Text 3 - Installing packages
+For any packages that need to be installed you will do the following shortcuts:

+Note: "Cmd" is for Mac's "Ctrl" for everything else
+* Cmd/Ctrl + Shift + P
+* Install Package + Enter
+* <package name> + Enter

+***

 ## Javascript - Setup linter
 * Install sublime package: JSLint
 * Go to: Sublime -> Preferences -> Package Settings -> JSLint -> "Settings - Default"